clokep/relapse/docs/postgres.md

 ### Fixing incorrect `COLLATE` or `CTYPE`

-Synapse will refuse to set up a new database if it has the wrong values of `COLLATE` and `CTYPE` set.
-Synapse will also refuse to start an existing database with incorrect values of `COLLATE` and `CTYPE` unless the config flag `allow_unsafe_locale`, found in the `database` section of the config, is set to true.
+Relapse will refuse to set up a new database if it has the wrong values of `COLLATE` and `CTYPE` set.
+Relapse will also refuse to start an existing database with incorrect values of `COLLATE` and `CTYPE` unless the config flag `allow_unsafe_locale`, found in the `database` section of the config, is set to true.
 Using different locales can cause issues if the locale library is updated from underneath the database, or if a different version of the locale is used on any